Nalžovské Hory: Demographics

+Transport

+The I/22 road (the section from Klatovy to Strakonice) passes through the town.

 Sights

 On the site of a former fortress documented in 1380, the Renaissance Nalžovy Castle was built in 1618–1620.
 In 1745 it was modified in the Baroque style.
 The castle is surrounded by an English park from the early 17th century with romantic modifications from around 1840.
 Today the castle and the park are privately owned and inaccessible to the public.

 The Viscounts Taaffe had artificial ruins resembling their former Irish family home, Ballymote Castle, built in the nearby forest on the Prašivice hill around 1840.
 A forest park with stone statues of a dragon and a turtle was created around the ruins.

 The Church of Saint Catherine in Stříbrné Hory was built in the Baroque style in 1721–1723.
 Stations of the Cross next to the church dates from the 19th century.